ucdavis/hpccf-docs/docs/software/ondemand.md

 # Open OnDemand

 Some HPCCF clusters have [Open OnDemand](https://openondemand.org/) (OOD).
-OOD allows browser access to cluster resources using a web browser.
-All OOD apps are launched through individual Slurm jobs, so you have access to the same resources you can access through the CLI over SSH.
-One nice feature about OOD is that you can disconnect from the session and, as long as the Slurm job is still running, reattach later.
+OOD allows access to cluster resources using a web browser.
+All OOD apps are automatically launched through Slurm jobs, so you have access all your normal cluster resources.
+Just like sbatch jobs, OOD apps (jobs) run even when your browser is not attached, so you can reattach to a running OOD app just by going back to the OOD website.

 ## Clusters with Open OnDemand: